React Component Architecture & Lifecycle

 This is the most fundamental concept in React.

-• Props (short for properties) are for passing data from a parent component to a child component.
+- Props (Properties) are for passing data from a parent component to a child.
 The data flow is one-way and immutable from the child’s perspective.
-A child component should treat its props as read-only.

-• State is for data that is local and private to a component.
-It’s used for data that changes over time, usually in response to user interaction (like typing in a form or clicking a button).
-When a component’s state changes, React will automatically re-render that component and its children to reflect the new state.
+- State is for data that is local and private to a component.
+It’s used for data that changes over time, usually in response to user interaction.
+When state changes, React automatically re-renders the component.

 2. Functional vs. Class Components